City-of-Helsinki/linkedevents/importers.md

 *osoite*, short for *Pääkaupunkiseudun osoiteluettelo*, is a Metropolitan location list importer.

-Basic example would be the location of a concert in a very new building whose location is not available in *tprek*.
+Basic example would be the location of a one-off random event in a private location.
+Locations not meant to be used regularly are not usually added to *tprek*.

 ### What depends on it?
 If you want to give the users of your application the ability to add events with locations which are not present in *tprek*, you need *osoite*.